Nka700/suckless/ansible-debian-dwm-setup/README.md

 # Description
-Ansible to build an dwm desktop environment for arch linux.
+Ansible to build an dwm desktop environment for Debian.

 # Usage